hkeeble/HKFramework/README.md

 HKFramework
 ===========

-A game development framework developed for C# and XNA.
+A game development framework for C# and XNA.